AdrienGahery/GIS-DataScience_Pipeline/README.md

 ## SQL use showcase [in French]

 The only file that isn't a Jupyter NoteBook!
 It's a Markdown file.
 I originally sent it as a demo to my peers, as they were curious about my SQL proficiency.
-The request is interesting, it is a very short script but it is a mighty one.
-The main takeaway I took from it is you can use VS Code as a postgres client, which came in handy.
+I'm featuring a single, very short SQL request, but it is a mighty one.
+I'm describing the purpose of the request, and the thinking process leading to the actual script.
+I wrote it while I was new to VS Code.
+I was pleased with its capabilities in being a PostGres client, which came handy for the jobs the next Notebooks are achieving.

 ## PostGIS to GeoPandas

 In this NoteBook, we're manipulating Python to create a hexagonal grid over a geographical polygon.
 There is one parameter, the mesh size.
 We're using the results of the script in the next Notebooks.
-As I'm discussing inside the Notebook, this work is mostly meant to test the Pandas Dataframe's possibilities in regards of the SQL one.
-We are passing a parameter from Python to SQL.
-This is allowing a tremendous flexibility in the Python-PostGIS workflow.
+As I'm discussing inside the Notebook, I could certainly have done that job in SQL if I had to in a production environnement.
+Still, the challenge allowed me to set a workflow from Python to PostGIS, and back, through SQL Alchemy's [binding parameters](https://docs.sqlalchemy.org/en/13/core/tutorial.html#specifying-bound-parameter-behaviors).

 ## Tobler Spatial Interpolation